-In Grade 12, students continue to develop guest service and soft skills in anticipation of entering the hospitality industry.
+In Grade 12, students continue to develop guest services and soft skills in anticipation of entering the hospitality industry.
 Seniors complete their resume as part of their portfolio.
 Mastering interview skills is a critical aspect of preparation to entering the work force.
-Team building, leadership skills and equality in the work place are explored in relation to guest service management.
+Team building, leadership skills and equality in the work place are explored in relation to guest services management.
 Sales and marketing including event planning, developing business relationships and internal and external sales are key components to master in the senior year.
 Students continue to participate in job shadowing activities at various approved sites.
-Seniors are also provided an opportunity to interview for various positions with local hospitality businesses including the two casinos in southeastern Connecticut.
+Seniors are also provided an opportunity to interview for various positions with local hospitality businesses.
 Students culminate the year with a Senior Project which prepares them for work opportunities in the Hospitality industry.
 Students receive a professional certification in Hospitality and Tourism Management Professional (CHTMP) through the American Hotel and Lodging Association.
 Students must complete a 100-hour on-site workplace component to receive this certification.
 Students become CPR and First Aid certified.
 Students reaching an acceptable level of proficiency may be eligible for Work-Based Learning (WBL).
-Technology-related mathematics, reading, writing, vocabulary, blueprint reading and science are integrated throughout the curriculum.
+Technology-related mathematics, reading, writing, vocabulary and science are integrated throughout the curriculum.